erzz/inframap-action/README.md

 # What do you mean by "simplified"?

 The beauty of inframap is that it will simplify your terraform plan or state to a diagram that is easy to understand compared to super complex and detailed views provided by `terraform graph` and other tools.
+It's almost comparable to a high level view of your infrastructure or a C4 model "container" view.

 Various types of resources will be grouped together, some even skipped, so that the results is a simplified view of your infrastructure.